Rasanga/FlashAlertBundle/README.md

 AlertNotificationsBundle
 ========================

-Symfony2 Alert Notification Bundle
+AlertNotificationBundle is an open source Bundle which simplifies displaying alert notifications (flash messages) such as success, error, block and info

 [![Build Status](https://scrutinizer-ci.com/g/rasanga/AlertNotificationBundle/badges/build.png?b=master)](https://scrutinizer-ci.com/g/rasanga/AlertNotificationBundle/build-status/master)

-# What is AlertNotificationBundle?
-AlertNotificationBundle is an open source Bundle which simplifies displaying alert notifications (flash messages) such as success, error, block and info

-## LICENSE
-AlertNotificationBundle is licensed under the MIT Open Source license.

 Installation
 ============
 ## Step 1: Download the AlertNotificationBundle
 ***Using Composer***
 Add the following to the "require" section of your `composer.json` file:

 ```
     "ras/alert-notification-bundle": "dev-master"
 ```
 And update your dependencies
 ```
     php composer.phar update
 ```

 ***Using submodules***

-Excecute following command on your project root:
+Execute the following command on your project root:
 ``` bash
 $ git submodule add git@github.com:rasanga/AlertNotificationBundle.git vendor/bundles/Ras/AlertNotificationBundle
 $ git submodule update --init
 ```

 ## Step 2: Configure the Autoloader
 If you are not using composer.
-Add it to your `autoload.pp` :
+Add the following to your `autoload.php` :
 ```php
 <?php
 ...
 'Ras' => __DIR__.'/../vendor/bundles',
 ```

 ## Step 3: Enable the bundle
 Registers the bundle in your `app/AppKernel.php`:
 ```php
 <?php
 ...